|

 -

-Option 3, Morning Eurostar to Paris, TGV to Munich, overnight stop, EuroCity train to Zagreb: For all-daytime train travel, take a mid-morning Eurostar to Paris and the afternoon high-speed double-decker TGV Duplex to Munich.
-Stay the night in Munich and continue next day through superb Austrian, Slovenian and Croatian scenery.
+Option 2, Morning Eurostar to Paris, TGV to Munich, overnight stop, EuroCity train to Zagreb: For all-daytime train travel with great scenery, take a mid-morning Eurostar to Paris and the afternoon high-speed double-decker TGV Duplex to Munich.
+Stay the night in Munich and continue next day through superb Austrian, Slovenian and Croatian landscapes.
 This option is longer then the others, but it uses daytime trains throughout, with a hotel stop in Munich.

-Option 1: Afternoon Eurostar to Paris, sleeper to Munich, EuroCity train to Zagreb...
+Option 1: Morning Eurostar to Paris, TGV to Munich, sleeper train to Zagreb...

 London ► Zagreb